paoga87/jekyllsite/_pages/03_resume.md

 -- Played the main role in the migration of all of the domains and the web sites hosting -- Laid out and executed online projects, updating and revisiting existing online assets, and created a new site with CMS technology.
--- Analyzed the company’s SEO proactively, including any technical recommendations for improvements of multiple websites -- Managed all of the company’s domains, hosting and SQL databases, and implemented their backup procedures -- Implemented a PC-Cluster in a 25-PC Lab using a Bootable Cluster CD (BCCD) -- Developing of an application in C programming language for visualization of large amount of data -- Linux scripting, programmed in parallel using Messaging Passing Interface (MPI)<br>
+-- Analyzed the company’s SEO proactively, including any technical recommendations for improvements of multiple websites -- Managed all of the company’s domains, hosting and SQL databases, and implemented their backup procedures<br>

 <span style="float: right;">May 2011 – June 2012</span>
 _**Data Visualization Intern for Blue Waters Project, Shodor**_